 PhonicMind and LALAL.AI are some of the most popular AI-based services for splitting audio tracks.
 Both have good online reviews and at a glance, they look and function almost identically.
 So which service is better?
 How are they different?
 Which one should you choose?
 Let’s take a closer look at the splitters to help you decide.

-The sites of both services are quite easy to navigate, with an upload button right on the first page.
-PhonicMind allows you to upload files up to 100MB in size with song length up to 9 minutes, whereas LALAL.AI’s maximum upload size is a whopping 5GB with no song duration limit.
-LALAL.AI’s premium packages also extend the upload size up to 150GB.
+The sites of both services are pretty easy to navigate, with an upload button right on the first page.
+PhonicMind allows you to upload files up to 100MB in size, whereas LALAL.AI’s maximum upload size is a whopping 2GB.

-You can upload songs as MP3, AAC, WMA, FLAC, WAV, and AIFF files to PhonicMind and download the isolated stems in either FLAC (if you input lossless audio) or MP3 (if you input compressed audio formats such as MP3 and WMA).
+You can upload songs as MP3, AAC, WMA, FLAC, WAV, and AIFF files to PhonicMind and download the isolated stems in either FLAC (if you input lossless audio), MP3 (if you input compressed audio formats such as MP3 and WMA) or stem.MP4.

 LALAL.AI supports all popular audio formats, lossy and lossless alike.
 As for the output formats, what you give is what you get — when you upload an audio file in FLAC, you receive separated stems in FLAC; when you upload a song in WAV, you get its stems in WAV, and so on.

 PhonicMind splits songs into 4 tracks — vocals, drums, bass, and other instruments/sounds.
 The volume of each stem can be adjusted after splitting.
-LALAL.AI, on the other hand, separates songs into two stems, vocal and instrumental, and has an audio processing filter for artifact elimination.
+LALAL.AI separates songs into 8 stems – vocals, instrumental, drums, acoustic guitar, electric guitar, bass, piano, and synthesizer.

 Both services use artificial intelligence for music source separation.
-LALAL.AI has two neural networks, Rocknet and Cassiopeia, you can select between them before uploading a file.
+LALAL.AI has two record-breaking neural networks, Cassiopeia and Phoenix, you can select between them before uploading a file.
 PhonicMind has one neural network and not much is known about it.

-One video demonstrating the track separation results of both services is worth a thousand words.
-Check out how LALAL.AI and PhonicMind extracted vocal and instrumental tracks out of the same song:
+One video demonstrating the stem separation results of both services is worth a thousand words.
+Check out how LALAL.AI and PhonicMind extracted vocal and instrumental stems out of the same song: